nickcoleman/hook-use-combined-reducers/README.md

 # useCombinedReducers React Hook

-Custom hook to combine all useReducer hooks for one global state container with one dispatch function.
+Custom hook to combine all useReducer hooks into a one global state container with one dispatch function.
 Use at top-level.
 Pass dispatch function and state down via props or [React's Context API](https://reactjs.org/docs/context.html) with Provider and Consumer/useContext.

 ## Installation